Montpellier

 1 : Visit Place de la Comédie [2 hrs]

-Immerse yourself in art and culture at the Musée Fabre.
-This renowned museum features an extensive collection of European paintings, sculptures, and decorative arts from the Renaissance to contemporary periods.
-Admire works by artists such as Delacroix, Courbet, and Rubens in a stunning setting.
+Immerse yourself in art and culture at the Musée Fabre, one of the largest art museums in France.
+Explore a diverse collection of paintings, sculptures, and decorative arts spanning from the Renaissance to modern art.
+Admire works by renowned artists such as Delacroix, Courbet, and Rubens as you discover the cultural heritage of Montpellier.

 Background Info